bhanutyagi45/delta-demo/README.md

 # delta-demo
-This is a Demo for delta
+This is a Demo for delta cource